HKFree/UserDB/readme.md

-Make sure the cache is clean by running `rm -rf temp/cache` and run `php www/index.php migrations:continue --production` in order to apply the change-script in the DB configured in neon config.
+Make sure the cache is clean by running `rm -rf temp/cache` and run `php www/index.php migrations:continue --production` in order to apply the change-scripts to the DB configured in neon config.

 ####On development or testing machines